ibm-cloud-docs/EventStreams/data_security.md

 The Satellite plan creates a single tenant instance on a Dedicated Kubernetes cluster on Shared Hardware (VSI isolation).

-By default, the Satellite plan provides Public endpoints.
+The Satellite plan provides Public endpoints.

 The Satellite plan creates single tenant Block storage for each new instance.